 Introduction

-This protocol provides non-destructive standardized data collection on the composition of an oyster reef including both living (oysters, algae, other bivalves, etc.) and non-living substrate dead shell, rock, sediment, etc.).
-Oysters are classified as live, box (dead with both bivalved shells still attached together), and cultch (single shell).
+This protocol provides non-destructive standardized data collection on the composition of an oyster reef including both living (oysters, algae, other bivalves, etc.) and non-living substrate (dead shell, rock, sediment, etc.).
+Oysters are classified as live, gaper (dead or dying with visible tissue), box (dead and gaping with both bivalved shells still attached at the umbo), and cultch (single shell or shell fragments).
+The protocol is designed to accommodate both large and patch intertidal and subtidal reefs.